 The College of Education and Human Services encompasses four academic departments.
-The Department of Childhood Education houses undergraduate and master’s programs in Elementary Education and Pre-kindergarten/Primary Education as well as coursework in Literacy Education and English for Speakers of Other Languages (ESOL).
-The Department of Foundations and Secondary Education includes undergraduate programs in Mathematics Education, Science Education, English Education, Social Studies Education, Middle Grades Mathematics/Science Education, Physical Education, Art Education, and Music Education, as well as a master’s program in Secondary Education and various foundations of education courses.
-The Department of Exceptional Student and Deaf Education houses undergraduate and master’s programs in Special Education and Deaf Studies/Deaf Education.
-The Department of Leadership, Counseling and Instructional Technology houses the master’s program in Counselor Education, master’s and doctoral programs in Educational Leadership, and the undergraduate program in Sport Management, as well as coursework in educational technology.
+The Department of Childhood Education, Literacy and TESOL houses undergraduate and master’s programs in Elementary Education and Pre-kindergarten/Primary Education as well as coursework in Literacy Education and English for Speakers of Other Languages (ESOL).
+The Department of Foundations and Secondary Education includes undergraduate programs in Mathematics Education, Science Education, English Education, Social Studies Education, Middle Grades Mathematics/Science Education, Physical Education, and Art Education as well as a master’s program in Secondary Education and various foundations of education courses.
+The Department of Exceptional, Deaf and Interpreter Education houses undergraduate and master’s programs in Special Education and Deaf Studies/Deaf Education.
+The Department of Leadership, School Counseling and Sport Management houses the master’s program in Counselor Education, master’s and doctoral programs in Educational Leadership, and the undergraduate program in Sport Management, as well as coursework in educational technology.
 The College’s professional education unit is accredited by the National Council for Accreditation of Teacher Education, and teacher education programs are approved by the Florida Department of Education.
 The Counselor Education program is accredited by the Council on Accreditation of Counseling and Related Educational Programs.
 The Deaf Education program is accredited by the Council of Education of the Deaf.

 Requirements for these degrees are enumerated in sections of the University catalog dealing with the colleges, divisions, and institutional programs.

 The Office of the Dean of the College of Arts & Sciences coordinates university services for the general education offerings.
-Any questions about the general education program should be directed to the Office of the Dean of the College of Arts and Sciences.
+Questions about this program should be directed to this office.

-The UNF Honors Program recruits high profile students as FTIC, as transfers, and from UNF.
-In the first two years of college, students take a total of 14 credits of Honors courses, including service learning and a culminating portfolio.
-Most of the Honors courses count for General Education equivalencies.
+The UNF Honors Program recruits high profile students as FTIC, as transfer students, and from within UNF.
+The program accepts applicants for the fall of each year.
+During the first two years of college, students take a total of 15 credits of Honors courses, including the Honors Colloquium course which is offered each fall.
+Most of the Honors courses count toward General Education requirements, however the Honors program makes every attempt to offer both prerequisite courses and major field courses where possible.
 Each year the Program offers several Honors courses with international travel components.
-At the upper level, students can participate in the Honors thesis in cooperation with their major department.
+At the upper level, students can participate in the Honors in the Major in cooperation with their major department.
 Students who complete the requirements of these programs will have the appropriate designation on their transcripts and diplomas.

 The University Honors Program began in Fall 1990.
 Honors in the Major began in Fall 1991; Interdisciplinary Honors began in Fall 1997.
 The Director of the Honors Program has responsibility for administration of the Honors Program.
 The Honors Program Council is an advisory group including elected faculty members (through Faculty Association), faculty currently teaching in Honors, Honors staff, and Honors student leaders.

-Faculty members interested in teaching an Honors course are encouraged to contact the Honors Director.
+Faculty members interested in teaching an Honors course are encouraged to contact the Honors Program Director.